vjvardhan/finzly-api-developerportal/developer-portal/reversePayments.md

 ### **Reverse a Payment**

-You can use below API to reverse a payment as long as it allowed as per the payment rail rules.
+You can reverse a payment using this API if the payment rail supports the reversal of payments.

 [PUT /payments/{paymentUID}/reverse](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/paymentapi/operation/reversePaymentV3/)